alexsword88/MetaPruning/README.md

+# Modify Part
+- change dataset from imagenet to CIFAR 100
+- change multi GPU training to single GPU training
+- change searching from GPU to CPU (for low memory GPU)

 # MetaPruning

 This is the pytorch implementation of our paper "MetaPruning: Meta Learning for Automatic Neural Network Channel Pruning", https://arxiv.org/abs/1903.10258, published in ICCV 2019.